My biggest hang-up for not doing a lot of things is time.

 At the same time, if these things are falling further away from me and closer to the edge of the earth, am I really making them a priority?

 If we want our families to eat better and get more nutrition out of what they do eat, we need to make it a priority.
 On the flip side, time is precious.
 Not everything can be a priority.

 So how do we choose what’s a priority and what isn’t?
-What will become a line on our list that we are determined to give a pretty check mark (because we all like to check things off from a list – isn’t it fun?!), and what simply won’t get written down?
+What will gets a pretty check mark?
+And what simply won’t be written down?

 Sourdough vs Soaking vs Sprouting

-When Mr. Crumbs and I first got married, it always seemed like we were making big decisions.
+When Mr. Crumbs and I first got married, we were always making big decisions.
+At least it felt that way.
 We could banter back and forth for HOURS and get absolutely no where on the topic, so our only method of truly making good decisions was writing down a list of pros and cons.

 The sourdough vs soaking vs sprouting debate seems to be one that is difficult to resolve.
 So, I’m employing the pro/con list to help us solve the priority dilemma.

 - Time – as little as one minute per day to feed; don’t have to be home to create warm environment for the rise; total of 20-30 minutes now for mixing/kneading process and an hour for baking later

 - Money – least expensive bread recipe possible (only requires flour, water and salt)